MilkFather/elementary-arithmetic-calculator/README.md

 To clean the generated object files (*.o files), please run ```make clean```.

 ## Notice
-* Currently you may only perform one calculation per execution.
-* Currently no exception handling is made.
-The calculator will check the syntax before calculation, but it will just **crash and force close** when an syntax error is detected.
 * Feel free to open issues and make commits.

 ## License